 Lindsay Davies was born in Altrincham, Cheshire.
-She has lived in Mid Wales since 1996, working as an Occupational Therapist in Llandrindod Hospital until 2012.
+She has lived in Mid Wales since 1996, working at painting on a regular basis since 2015.
+Walking daily with dogs and a sketchbook keeps my "artist eyes" open to light, weather and landscape.
 The landscape of the Wye valley and Mid Wales are a constant source of inspiration.
-She is currently working on paintings of the hills around Rhayader and the nature reserve Cors y Lyn.

-'The process of ‘translation’ from sketch to painting is one that interests me and is often very elusive!
+'The process of 'translation' from sketch to painting is one that interests me.
+It is often very elusive and the images change as I move to further abstraction.
 The final picture, in a larger format and different medium is the result of progressive attempts to capture a sense of the weather, light and mood of a place.'